 Camp fires, fuel stoves and barbecues

-Camp fires are allowed in some Queensland parks and forests—it is good idea to bring a portable fuel stove or use on-site barbecues which are provided at many camping areas.
+Camp fires are allowed in some Queensland parks and forests—it's a good idea to bring a portable fuel stove or use on-site barbecues which are provided at many camping areas.

 Breathe easy knowing smoking is restricted in camping areas.
 You are not allowed to smoke within 10 metres of any national park campsite.